Breakthrough/PySceneDetect/docs/download.md

 # Obtaining PySceneDetect

 PySceneDetect is completely free software, and can be downloaded from the links below.
 See the [license and copyright information](copyright.md) page for details.
-PySceneDetect is written in a portable manner, and works cross-platform wherever a Python interpreter and OpenCV can run.
-If you have problems running PySceneDetect, ensure that you have all the required dependencies listed in the System Requirements section below.
+If you have trouble running PySceneDetect, ensure that you have all the required dependencies listed in the [Installing Dependencies](#installing-dependencies) section below.

 ## Download